Give 'Em Enough Rope

-Give 'Em Enough Rope is the second studio album by the English punk rock band the Clash.
-It was released on 10 November 1978 through CBS Records.
-It was their first album released in the United States, preceding the U.S. version of the self-titled album.
+Give 'Em Enough Rope is the second studio album by the English punk rock band the Clash, released on 10 November 1978 through CBS Records.
+It was their first album released in the United States, preceding the US version of the self-titled studio album.
 The album was well received by critics and fans, peaking at number two in the United Kingdom Albums Chart, and number 128 in the Billboard 200.
-The album is tied with Combat Rock for being the highest charting album for the Clash in their native United Kingdom.
+The album is tied with Combat Rock (1982) for being the highest-charting album for the Clash in their native United Kingdom.

-The album marked the first album appearance of drummer Topper Headon, who joined the band shortly after the recording of their first album.
+The album marked the first album appearance of drummer Topper Headon, who joined the band shortly after the recording of their first studio album.
 Most of the tracks, as with the prior album, were written by guitarists Joe Strummer and Mick Jones, with the exception of "English Civil War" (a reworking of the traditional American folk song "When Johnny Comes Marching Home") and "Guns on the Roof", which is credited to all four band members, being Headon, Jones, Strummer, and bassist Paul Simonon.

 Background

 The album's cover art was designed by Gene Greif, the front of which was based on a postcard titled "End of the Trail", photographed by Adrian Atwater and featuring Wallace Irving Robertson.
 The cover of the first US pressings showed the band's name written in block capital letters.
-Subsequent U.S. pressings used a faux-oriental style font, which was then replaced with the more ornate faux-oriental style font used on the UK release.
+Subsequent US pressings used a faux-oriental style font, which was then replaced with the more ornate faux-oriental style font used on the UK release.
 The original American issue of the album also retitled "All the Young Punks" as "That's No Way to Spend Your Youth".
 This was revised on later editions.
 "Tommy Gun" and "English Civil War" were released as the album's singles, either side of Christmas 1978.
 They entered the UK charts at numbers 19 and 25, respectively.

-Though the opening track of side two, "Guns on the Roof", is ostensibly about global terrorism, war and corruption, it was partly inspired by an incident that resulted in the Metropolitan Police's armed anti-terrorist squad raiding the Clash's Camden Market base.
+Though the opening track of side two, "Guns on the Roof", is ostensibly about global terrorism, war and corruption, it was partly inspired by an incident that resulted in the Metropolitan Police's armed counterterrorist squad raiding the Clash's Camden Market base.
 Paul Simonon and Topper Headon were arrested and charged with criminal damage (and later fined £750) for shooting racing pigeons with an air-gun from the roof of their rehearsal building.